medvedevgroup/SibeliaZ/README.md

 * TwoPaCo having the Bloom filter too small.
 To increase its size, use the -f switch

 * SibeliaZ-LCB running out of memory.
-You can try to reduce the abundance parameter -a to prune the internal data structure and reduce its size.
+You can try to reduce the abundance parameter -a to prune the internal data structure and reduce its size

 Citation
 ========